masinag/ror-mariecurie-2016/lessons/06_intro_to_mdl.md

 ~~~

 Hence, try to change how the errors are displayed.
 In particular, you can edit all the activities views.
-An example of how we can adjust the

 Now, let's add the attribute `address` to Activities using the `AddXXXToYYY` form the command line.